DMASCoreDeclan/keyboard-shortcuts/README.md

 The site has 5 pages.
 Only 4 of the pages are visible from the Nav Bar.
 dummy-page.html, simulates someone leaving the site after REGISTERING and clicking on an email verification link to be brought back to the site to LOGIN.

-I wanted the site to be a bit whimsical and playful in terms of colours and I wanted to demonstrate my ability to make the site responsive.
+I wanted to demonstrate my ability to make the site responsive.

 What I learned from this project is that DESIGN is the key to rapid development.
 Once you know what you're trying to achieve, its much easier to code the HTML and CSS.
 I also learned, keep it simple.

-The last update to this file was: **June 12th, 2023**
+The last update to this file was: **October 9th, 2023**

 ## Site Owner Goals
 - To provide the user with information about how to use static Keyboard Shortcuts instead of using a Mouse and Screen.